Nolu-M/Notes-code/README.md

 #### Alphanumeric
 - widely used data tyoe for stroing character-based data
 - when a data element consists of both numbers and letters
-- ideal for storing product stock-keeping units (SKUs), common in retail clothing space
+- ideal for storing product stock-keeping units (SKUs), common in retail clothing space for items
+- excluding numbers can be achieved using the text data type
+- text is subset of aphanumeric, only allowing the storage of alphabetic characters

+data types:
+* char, varchar2, varchar, CLOB, varchar(max) and LONGTEXT
+* CLOB and LONGTEXT: vendor specific

+#### Character Sets